nschonni/cordova-docs/articles/develop-apps/cordova-crosswalk.md

 Usually you won't need to do any additional configuration when using the Crosswalk webview but the plugin supports a number of different configurable options.
 Below are a few of interest, but see the [Cordova Crosswalk WebView Engine plugin documentation](https://www.npmjs.com/package/cordova-plugin-crosswalk-webview/) for additional details and options.

 ### Shared Mode
 By default the Crosswalk WebView plugin embeds the webview into your app.
 However, one option to consider when using the Crosswalk WebView is what is called [Shared Mode](https://crosswalk-project.org/documentation/shared_mode.html).
-Shared Mode instead downloads a copy of the Crosswalk WebView on inital startup if it is not already on the device.
-This method reduces the size of the resulting app by around 20-40MB and Crosswalk is then updated independant of your app.
-This also sigificantly speeds up build times which is very useful during development.
+Shared Mode instead downloads a copy of the Crosswalk WebView on initial startup if it is not already on the device.
+This method reduces the size of the resulting app by around 20-40MB and Crosswalk is then updated independent of your app.
+This also significantly speeds up build times which is very useful during development.
 There are some down-sides with this approach as outlined in the [Crosswalk documentation](https://crosswalk-project.org/documentation/shared_mode.html), but you can switch to Shared Mode by adding the following to config.xml (Right-Click > View Code in VS):

 ```
 <preference name="xwalkMode" value="shared" />
 ```

-Note that shared mode **requires that the device have access access to the Google Play store** and as a result will not work with the VS emulator or base Google Emulator images.
+Note that shared mode **requires that the device have access to the Google Play store** and as a result will not work with the VS emulator or base Google Emulator images.

 ### Multi-APK Mode
-An enhancment the Crosswalk plugin has is something called "multi-apk mode" where a separate x86 and ARM versions of your app are generated to keep the size of the app smaller when running in embedded mode.
-This is not needed in Shared Mode and complicates the store submission process but fortunatley you can disable it by adding the following to config.xml (Right-Click > View Code in VS):
+An enhancement the Crosswalk plugin has is something called "multi-apk mode" where a separate x86 and ARM versions of your app are generated to keep the size of the app smaller when running in embedded mode.
+This is not needed in Shared Mode and complicates the store submission process but fortunately you can disable it by adding the following to config.xml (Right-Click > View Code in VS):

 ```
 <preference name="xwalkMultipleApk" value="false" />